-Building: A building is defined as any independent structure comprising one or more rooms or other spaces, covered by a roof and usually enclosed with external walls or dividing walls, which extend from the foundation to the roof.
+Building refers to any independent structure comprising one or more rooms or other spaces, covered by a roof and usually enclosed with external walls or dividing walls, which extend from the foundation to the roof.
 For purposes of the survey, partially completed structures were considered as buildings if they were used for living purposes.
 In rural areas, huts belonging to one household and grouped on the same premises were considered as one building.

-Housing Unit: A Housing Unit is an independent place of abode intended for habitation by one household.
+Housing Unit is an independent place of abode intended for habitation by one household.
 This has direct access to the outside such that the occupants can come in or go out without passing through anybody else's premises, that is, a housing unit has at least one door which directly leads outside in the open or into a public corridor or hallway.
 Structures which are not intended for habitation such as garages and barns, classroom etc., but are occupied as living quarters by one or more households at the time of the survey are also treated as housing units.

-Household: A household is defined as a group of persons who normally cook, eat and live together.
+Household refers to a group of persons who normally cook, eat and live together.
 These people may or may not be related by blood, but make common provisions for food and other essentials for a living.
 A household comprises several members and, in some cases, may have only one member.